-- Entity B is the licence applicant and registered member of a UEFA member association and/or its affiliated league. - Entity A is the direct controlling entity of Entity B. Entity A has no football activities. - Person X is the ultimate controlling party of Entity A and Entity B. - Entity C is a subsidiary of Entity B and has football activities. - Entity D is a subsidiary of Entity B. Entity D is dormant.
+- Entity B is the licence applicant and registered member of a UEFA member association or its affiliated league. - Entity A is the direct controlling entity of entity B. Entity A has no football activities. - Person X is the ultimate controlling party of entity A and entity B. - Entity C is a subsidiary of entity B and has football activities. - Entity D is a subsidiary of entity B. Entity D is dormant.

-In addition to the licence applicant (Entity B), the reporting perimeter must include:
+In addition to the licence applicant (entity B), the reporting perimeter must include:

-Entity C, as per Art.
-46bis(2b), because Entity C generates revenues and/or performs services and/or incurs costs in respect of football activities.
+Entity C, under Art.
+46bis(2b), because entity C generates revenues or performs services or incurs costs with respect to football activities.

-The reporting perimeter may exclude Entity D, as per Art.
-46bis(4b), because Entity D does not perform any of the football activities defined in Art.
+The reporting perimeter may exclude entity D, under Art.
+46bis(4b), because entity D does not perform any of the football activities defined in Art.
 46bis(3a/b).

-Alternatively, Entity D may be included in the reporting perimeter, and then the licensee must consider if adjustments are required for the break-even calculation under Annex X (B1I / C1m).
+Alternatively, entity D may be included in the reporting perimeter, in which case the licensee must consider whether adjustments are required for the break-even calculation under Annex X (B1I / C1m).